johangithub/AFMAN11-217v1/chp16.md

 16.1.6.3.
 Localizer or glide slope deviations do not exceed one-half dot.

 16.1.6.4.
-The aircraft‘s position is within, and tracking to remain within, the extended lateral confines of the runway.
+The aircraft's position is within, and tracking to remain within, the extended lateral confines of the runway.

 16.1.6.5.
 The aircraft is stabilized with reference to attitude and airspeed.